Fraunhofer-AISEC/cmc/README.md

 # Run the testtool to verify the attestation report (stored in current folder unless otherwise specified)
 testtool -mode verify -ca $CMC_ROOT/cmc-data/pki/ca.pem
 ```

+Note that the JSON configuration files in the example setup contain relative paths and the
+above commands are meant to be run from within the respective source directories inside the
+`cmc` repository.

 ### Establish an attested TLS connection